 During this time we’ve had anywhere from 2-17 riders come out to aid in making the bike park a place we want to ride our bikes for a total of 369 hours of skilled labor donated to the cause, and growing.

 The initial work in January started slow and modestly.
 The first day I went out and tested the keys to the container.
 Since I was out, I started with a test dig and began by adding dirt rollers over a log by hand.
 I managed to create two small rollers on the Cliff Line in the span of five hours.

-Although I had a vision for the improved riding experience, it was time to start recruiting some help.
-On the next Saturday 3 riders joined me and we continued the work on the Cliff Line, building 3 more rollers.
+Although I had a vision I was able to pitch and get approved for improving the riding experience, it was time to start recruiting help.
+On the next Saturday 3 riders joined me and we continued working on the Cliff Line, building 3 more rollers.
 The work was still going slow, and we also had the challenge of not being able to mine soil from areas around the trail to build rollers due to its location in what parks called the “e-zone.”

-I came up with an alternative way to source soil – we’d simply lower the tread around the areas and create “rolling grade dips”.
+I had to come up with an alternative way to source soil.
+Fortunately it was simply a matter of lowering the tread in some areas to raise it in others.
+In the process we’d create drainages in the form of “rolling grade dips”.
 That meant digging down to source the soil we were going to work with.
-We utilized the displaced soil to shape and construct our features. (our initial efforts are documented here)
+We then utilized the displaced soil to shape and construct our features. (our initial efforts are documented here)

 Fellow LST member (local stewardship team) Chris Rotivik was instrumental in coaxing the track back on with the Adam’s help, and managed to walk the machine back to the container without losing the track again.
 He then took care of scheduling the repair and replacement of the track.

 Although I had areas on the Cliff Line I still wanted to address, I was concerned about fixating on a small section of the park.
 It’s a small area, and in order to have the biggest impact on the overall riding experience, it would be important to improve the riding experience throughout the entire property.